alis-exchange/build/docs/guides/getting-started/introduction.md

 ### Before you start

 1. Ensure that you have installed the [Alis CLI](command-line-interface.md)
+2. Ensure that you have [installed Go](https://go.dev/doc/install)
-2. From your terminal, create a new directory and navigate to it
+3. From your terminal, create a new directory and navigate to it

 <tabs>
 <tab name="MacOS/Linux">